-Net cash provided by (used in) operating activities was \$5,081,000 in 2021, compared to \$(1,100,000) in the prior year.
-Net cash provided by operating activities during the years ended December 31, 2021 was primarily attributed to the increase in product sales and associated revenues and production efficiencies.
+Net cash provided by operating activities was \$1,705,000 in 2022, compared to \$5,082,000 in the prior year.
+Net cash provided by operating activities during the year ended December 31, 2022 decreased primarily as a result of an increase in operating expenses during year in preparation of the launch of IHEEZO and in support of operationalizing other product acquisitions.